-- 9. There shall be no sales of any goods manufactured elsewhere in connection with such home occupation. - 10.
-No equipment or process shall be used in such home occupation which creates noise, vibration, glare, fumes, odors, or electrical interference detectable to the normal senses of persons off the lot.
-In the case of electrical interference, no equipment or process shall be used which creates visual or audible interference with any radio or television receivers off the premises, or causes fluctuations in line voltage off the premises. - 11.
-That portion of the residential structure where energy usage or heat exceeds typical residential use, such as a grow room, and the storage of any chemicals such as herbicides, pesticides, and fertilizers shall be subject to inspection and approval by the Bruce Township Fire Department to insure compliance with the Michigan Fire Protection Code; and - 12.
+- 11. Distribution of marijuana or use of items in the administration of marijuana shall not occur at or on the premises of the primary caregiver, except as permitted by law.
+A qualifying patient shall not visit, come to, or be present at the residence of the primary caregiver to purchase, smoke, consume, obtain, or receive possession of any marijuana. - 12.
+Any portion of any building where energy usage or heat exceeds typical residential use, such as a grow room, and the storage of any chemicals such as herbicides, pesticides, and fertilizers shall be subject to inspection and approval by the Bruce Township Fire Department to ensure compliance with the Michigan Fire Protection Code. - 13.
 The disposal of plant material shall be done in a safe and secure manner which does not permit those without the proper permits to access or obtain any disposed plant material.